frandieguez/frandieguez/README.md

 #### 🔭 I’m currently working on ...

-I'm helping to create the Web frontend mainly in React, Ruby and Java, helping to maintain React Native and Flutter plugins but before helping my team as Tech Lead at [Situm](https://www.situm.com).
-Situm is an awesome company that helps multiple industries to position their users (robots and people) indoors while doing Bussiness Intelligence on gathered data.
+I'm helping to create the Web infrastructure (mainly in React, Ruby and Java), helping to maintain React Native and Flutter plugins but before all supporting my team as Tech Lead at [Situm](https://www.situm.com), an awesome company that helps multiple industries to position their users (robots and people) indoors while doing Bussiness Intelligence on gathered data.

 #### 🌱 I’m currently learning ...